Purple Nutsedge Control

 Purple Nutsedge Control: How To Get Rid of Purple Nutsedge

 This page is a general DIY article on eliminating purple nutsedge from your lawn by using the products and methods suggested throughout this guide.
-Follow this DIY guide and use the recommended products and we guarantee 100% control of purple nutsedge from your property.
+Follow this DIY guide and use the recommended products.
+We guarantee 100% control of purple nutsedge from your property.

-Purple nutsedge, also popularly known as nutgrass in some regions, is a common weed in both turf and ornamental areas.
-It has been notorious for crowding out desirable plants on lawns throughout the U.S.
+Purple nutsedge, also popularly known as nutgrass in some regions, is a common weed in turf and ornamental areas.
+It is notorious for crowding out desirable plants on lawns throughout the U.S.

-If you are dealing with purple nutsedge on your landscape, we can help.
-Our DIY treatment guide was put together by our lawn care experts to make it easy for you to remove purple nutsedge from your lawn quickly and at a low cost.
+If you have purple nutsedge on your landscape, we can help.
+Our lawn care experts put together our DIY treatment guide to make it easy for you to remove purple nutsedge quickly and at a low cost.

 Identification